Manaslu Circuit Trek

 Kathmandu sightseeing tour and trip preparation

 Today we explore Kathmandu on an organized sightseeing tour.
 This will include a visit to the Bodhnath Stupa, one of the biggest Buddhist shrines in the world.
 We also visit Pashupatinath, located on the banks of the holy Bagmati River and home to the most famous Hindu temple in the country.
 Here we will see Hindu holy men (sadhus) and pilgrims performing ritual bathing, and occasionally, funeral pyres burning on the ghats.
-The cremation site here is used by the royal family and also for the simple man living next door.
-Your early afternoon will be free to relax in the hotel garden or visit Thamel for some curious shopping.
-You will be supplied with your trek departure information in the afternoon.

 Meals included: Breakfast